 Women’s Work - Women on the railway

-This talk will explore the varying roles of women on the railway between 1940 to 1960.
+This talk will explore the varying roles of women on the railway between 1850 and 1945 (includes a film).

 It’s all about family on the railway - Southern Railway Servant’s Orphanage